DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 There are no prescriptive guidelines for the management of BAP1-inactivated melanocytic tumour.
 Any identified BAP1-inactivated melanocytic tumour should be closely followed with sequential digital dermoscopic imaging and excised if a change occurs.
 If they are excised, complete excision with histologically clear margins is mandatory.
 Consideration should be given to discussing lesions with uncertain malignant potential at a melanoma multidisciplinary meeting.

-Indications for genetic screening include a strong personal or family history of the four main malignancies, coupled with multiple melanocytic naevi resembling BAP1-inactivated melanocytic tumours or atypical epithelioid tumours with spitzoid features on pathology [3,27].
+Indications for genetic testing include a strong personal or family history of the four main malignancies, coupled with multiple melanocytic naevi resembling BAP1-inactivated melanocytic tumours or atypical epithelioid tumours with spitzoid features on pathology [3,27].

 Patients should be referred for genetic counselling before the decision to test for the genetic mutation.
 When referred for testing, the clinician should keep in mind that currently there are no formalised cancer surveillance plans for patients diagnosed as positive for the germline BAP1 mutation.